sul-cidr/pianolatron/README.md

 - `yarn lint` to run eslint
 - `yarn test` to run jest
 - `yarn coverage` to run code coverage check

+## GitHub Pages Deployment

+Users with write permissions to the repo can deploy to GitHub Pages with `yarn gh-deploy`.